-You’re already stressed about your schedule and moving back on campus, and are probably nervous about the stigma attached to sobriety and college.
-The good news is, staying sober in college is possible.
+You’re already stressed about your schedule and moving back on campus and are probably nervous about the stigma attached to sobriety and college.
+The good news: staying sober in college is possible.
 We have a few tips to help ease your mind and strengthen your recovery.

-It may also be a good idea to explore off-campus living situations as well as finding a roommate who is more into school than the parties.
-Again, it’s research – but it’s research that can save your life.
+It may also be a good idea to explore off-campus living situations and to find a roommate who values education more than parties.
+Again, some research is required here – but it’s research that can save your life.

 Staying sober in college is possible when you put your mind to it.

-Become aware of your surroundings and avoid situations where drinking and drugging may be prevalent.
-Explore physical and/or creative activities to keep you busy such as joining a hiking, art, music, or exercise club.
+Become aware of your surroundings and avoid situations where drinking and drug use may be prevalent.
+Explore physical and/or creative activities to keep you busy, such as joining a hiking, art, music, or exercise club.
 Clubs are a great way to meet people and engage in positive outlets without alcohol or drugs.